OSU-CS290-Sp2017/final-project-team-kitty-cat/readme.md

 Make sure to npm install in the Node.js command prompt in your master directory.

 Things we need done:

-  Dynamically generates pages <a>tags -- server.js    ex: http://localhost:3000/Dynamic/Link
+#Dynamically generates pages <a>tags -- server.js    ex: http://localhost:3000/Dynamic/Link
-  Back-End user created data to be stored -- server.js / index.js  ex: adding user data to json Styling and flex boxes -- style.css
+#Bak-End user create data to be stored -- server.js / index.js  ex: adding user data to json
+#styling and flex boxes -- style.css
-  UI: create a screen/page for user tag creation analogous to the twit modal drop -- index.js / index.js / style.css
+#UI: create a screen/page for user tag creation analogous to the twit modal drop -- index.js / index.js / style.css

-Do we need a search bar?
+$Do we need a search bar?
 If so what shall we do with it?